Grand Golden Circle Tour

 - Warm, water- and windproof clothing are always useful in Iceland.

 - All tickets are e-tickets so there is no need to print them out.

-- Cancellation fee of 100% if cancelled 1 day or less before departure
+- A cancellation fee of 100% if canceled 1 day or less before departure